AngusKenny/BO-TPOT/README.md

+The operation for `TPOT-BO-ALT` is similar to `TPOT-BO-S`,  except it does not load all pipes in `init_pipes`, rather   the previous TPOT data all the way up until the original stopping generation.
+Instead, it uses the input variable `n_iters` to split the available computing budget into `n_iters` "chunks".
+For example, if the initial TPOT run had a population size of 100, went for 100 generations and had an initial stopping generation of 80, this would mean that `run_bo` would have had pipeline 2000 evaluations to carry out its optimisation on the single best pipeline after TPOT generation 80.
+If `n_iters` is set at 10, this would mean that `run_tpot_bo_alt` would run for 10 iterations, each iteration consisting of 8 TPOT generations (`n_tpot_gens`) and 200 BO evaluations (`n_bo_evals`).

 ===================

-As mentioned above, it is possible to run the `get_tpot_data`, `run_bo` and `run_tpot_bo_alt` processes individually, by calling their respective methods with the appropriate parameter arguments, but the simplest way is to execute the script in the file`run_tpot_tests.py`.
+As mentioned above, it is possible to run the `TPOT-BASE`, `TPOT-BO-S` and `TPOT-BO-ALT` processes individually, by instantiating their classes and calling their respective `optimize` methods with the appropriate training data, but the simplest way is to execute the script in the file `run_tpot_tests.py`.
 At the start of this script is a parameters dictionary `params` which the user can populate and is given to a `TestHandler` object which sets up and runs all the required tests, in accordance with the specified parameters, automatically.

 The table below gives the parameters in this dictionary and their type, followed by a description of their functions: